-You may specify ALL to purge all mail regardless of the status, or you may name a specific status to purge.
-If you name a specific status, be sure to enclose
+You may specify \ALL to purge all mail regardless of the status, or you may name a specific status to purge.
+If you name a specific status, be sure to enclose it in 'Quotes' and use the appropriate case (Upper or lower) for each character.
+It is case sensitive.

-For example: The value 'New' can be used to purge all unopened inbound mail.
+For example: The value '\New' can be used to purge all unopened inbound mail.